 Dr. Chow: Certainly, administrative processes have been a sweet spot for automation for more than two decades, and this will continue to be true.
 Intelligent automation has helped countless healthcare organizations to dramatically improve speed, accuracy, productivity, and cost savings of back-office workflows.
 An exciting recent development has been the use of the technology to achieve interoperability between systems, including the EHR.
 Many healthcare organizations have siloed systems.
 Historically, it has been extremely challenging to get the right data to the right place in the right format.
 But with intelligent automation, patient information can be extracted, moved, integrated, and accessed seamlessly, streamlining the patient journey.

 The technology can help with tasks such as coverage verification, medical billing claims, appointment scheduling, patient cost estimation, prior authorizations, and payment posting.
-Consider the processing time saved with the Automation Anywhere IQ Bot and AARI.
+Consider the processing time saved with the Automation Anywhere Document Automation and AARI.
 With IQ Bot, an intelligent document processing technology, a standard health insurance form can be processed in under three minutes with minimal human intervention.
 The same is true for medical insurance verification.
 Scheduling a patient appointment through a contact center using AARI can be completed in three minutes or less.
 Seconds and minutes saved quickly add up to hours and days saved with all the tasks required in the typical healthcare environment.
 And that’s good news, especially for a resource-constrained organization.

 Take the next step